Firmware acquisition¶

 Acquire via vendor engineering software¶

-Very common for PLCs and industrial devices.
+Common for PLCs and industrial devices.

-Install software in VM
+Install software in a VM

 Connect device on isolated LAN

-Use read / backup / upload from device
+Perform read / backup / upload operations

 Acquire from removable media¶